starbeamjs/starbeam/workspace/docs/src/content/docs/experiments/overview.md

 Useful for exploring:

 - how Starbeam can drive text, attributes, elements, and fragments;
-- renderer ideas without React, Preact, Vue, or Svelte;
+- renderer ideas without React, Preact, Ember, Vue, or Svelte;
 - small implementation examples for people studying render integration.

 It is not intended to be a full app framework.
 App authors should normally use a